 A Weekend Getaway to St. Louis

 Take a weekend to enjoy all the live music you could ever desire.
 During the day, there’s plenty of restaurants, distilleries, and outdoor activities to keep you occupied.
-Try out one of my most favorite Nashville lunch spots – Dozen, a bakery with organic and local ingredients and homemade breads.
-Their lunch menu has wonderful seasonal salads, tartines and baguette sandwiches.
+Try out one of my most favorite Nashville lunch spots – Dozen, a bakery with organic and local ingredients and homemade bread.
+Their lunch menu has wonderful seasonal salads, tartines, and baguette sandwiches.

 Later in the evening, make your way to the heart of Music City and experience Broadway.
 Stroll the streets and go into any bar that calls your name – they are all fantastic.
-Robert’s Western World is famous for their cold beer, live music and fried bologna sandwiches.
-Paradise Park Trailer Resort is a honky tonk serving up $6 pitchers of beer, and have a cool kitschy décor.
+Robert’s Western World is famous for its cold beer, live music, and fried bologna sandwiches.
+Paradise Park Trailer Resort is a honky-tonk serving up $6 pitchers of beer, and have a cool kitschy décor.
 Acme Feed & Seed offers some of the best views of the river and has three stories of bars.
 For another fun option, head to Miss Kelli’s Karaoke Bar for Jell-O shots and singing.